cb372/cats-retry/modules/docs/src/main/tut/docs/policies.md

 * If both policies want to delay and retry, the *longer* of the two delays is chosen.

+This way of combining policies imply:

+* That combining two identical policies result in this same policy.
+* That the order you combine policies doesn't affect the resulted policy.

-A `Monoid` instance is provided in the companion object, so you can compose policies easily.
+A `BoundedSemilattice` instance is provided in the companion object, so you can compose policies easily.

 For example, to retry up to 5 times, starting with a 10 ms delay and increasing